Abraham Ortelius: Map publisher

-In 1564, he published his first map, Typus Orbis Terrarum, an eight-leaved wall map of the world, on which he identified the Regio Patalis with Locach as a northward extension of the Terra Australis, reaching as far as New Guinea.
-This map subsequently appeared in reduced form in the Terrarum (the only extant copy is now at Basel University Library).
+In 1564, he published his first map, “Nova Totius Terrarum Orbis Iuxta Neo Terricorum Traditiones Descripto”, an eight-leaved wall map of the world, on which he identified the Regio Patalis with Locach as a northward extension of the Terra Australis, reaching as far as New Guinea. (the only extant copy is now at Basel University Library).
 He also published a two-sheet map of Egypt in 1565, a plan of the Brittenburg castle on the coast of the Netherlands in 1568, an eight-sheet map of Asia in 1567, and a six-sheet map of Spain before the appearance of his atlas.

 In England Ortelius's contacts included William Camden, Richard Hakluyt, Thomas Penny, Puritan controversialist William Charke, and Humphrey Llwyd, who would contribute the map of England and Wales to Ortelius's 1573 edition of the Theatrum.

 In 1578, he laid the basis of a critical treatment of ancient geography by his Synonymia geographica (issued by the Plantin Press at Antwerp and republished in expanded form as Thesaurus geographicus in 1587 and again expanded in 1596; in the last edition, Ortelius considers the possibility of continental drift, a hypothesis that would be proved correct only centuries later).

 In 1596, he received a presentation from Antwerp, similar to that afterwards bestowed on Peter Paul Rubens.
 His death on 28 June 1598 and his burial in the church of St. Michael's Abbey, Antwerp, were marked by public mourning.
 The inscription on his tombstone reads: Quietis cultor sine lite, uxore, prole ("served quietly, without accusation, wife, and offspring").